ibm-cloud-docs/Cloudant/api/advanced_replication.md

 `source`        | Source database URL, including username and password.      | No `target`        | Target database URL, including username and password.      | No

-See xample instructions for using HTTP to start a replication through the `_replicate` endpoint:
+See example instructions for using HTTP to start a replication through the `_replicate` endpoint:

 ```http
 POST /_replicate HTTP/1.1